House of Wax (1953 film)

-In 1971, the film was re-released to theaters in 3D with a full advertising campaign.
+In 1971, House of Wax was re-released to theaters in 3D with a full advertising campaign.
 Newly struck prints of the film in Chris Condon's single-strip StereoVision 3D format were used for this release.
-Another major re-release occurred during the 3D boom of the early 1980s.
-Warner Bros. released a very loose remake of the film in 2005, but it was poorly-received.
+Another major re-release occurred during the 3D revival of the early 1980s.
+Warner Bros. later released a loose remake of the film in 2005.

-The Library of Congress selected House of Wax for preservation in the National Film Registry in 2014, deeming it "culturally, historically, or aesthetically significant".
+The Library of Congress later selected the film for preservation in the National Film Registry in 2014, deeming it "culturally, historically, or aesthetically significant".

 Plot

-In New York City in the early 1900s, Professor Henry Jarrod is a talented sculptor who runs a wax museum.
-He creates wax statues of historical figures, but his business partner, Matthew Burke, is frustrated that Jarrod will not make more sensational exhibits, like those that draw crowds to their competitors, and wants to end their partnership.
-A friend brings wealthy art critic Sidney Wallace to see the museum, and Wallace indicates he may be interested in buying Burke out when he gets back from Egypt in three months, but Burke says he needs money sooner than that for another investment opportunity and suggests burning down the museum to collect a $25,000 insurance policy.
-To Jarrod's horror, Burke then starts a fire, which spreads rapidly, and the two men fight while Jarrod's wax masterworks melt.
-Burke gets the better of Jarrod and leaves, and Jarrod is still inside when the building explodes.
+In New York City during the early 1900s, talented sculptor Professor Henry Jarrod runs a wax museum that features historical figures who have met grisly ends.
+His business partner, Matthew Burke, wants to end their partnership due to Jarrod's refusal to make sensational exhibits, such as those that draw crowds to their competitors.
+Wealthy art critic Sidney Wallace wants to buy out Burke on his return from Egypt in three months.
+Impatient, Burke sets the museum on fire for the insurance money.
+Jarrod attempts to stop Burke, but Burke douses him in kerosene and leaves him to die in the fire.

-Overcoming the fact that Jarrod's body was never found, Burke is able to get all of the insurance money for himself.
-A disfigured man in a cloak strangles him and stages the murder to look like a suicide, and a few weeks later the same man murders Burke's fiancée, Cathy Gray.
-Her unemployed roommate, Sue Allen, comes home and stumbles upon the murderer.
-She flees and he gives chase, but she makes it to her friend Scott Andrews' home.
-That night, the disfigured man steals Cathy's body from the morgue by lowering it out the window to two accomplices.
+After Burke receives the insurance money, a disfigured man in a cloak strangles him and stages the murder as a suicide.
+He murders Burke's fiancée, Cathy Gray, but is interrupted by her roommate, Sue Allen, before he can arrange the scene.
+She runs to her friend Scott Andrews' home.
+The murderer steals Cathy's body from the morgue.

-Wallace receives a letter from Jarrod and learns he miraculously survived the fire, though he now uses a wheelchair and his hands are too damaged to sculpt.
-Jarrod asks Wallace to invest in a new wax museum, which will feature statues made by his assistants Igor, who is deaf and mute, and Leon Averill.
-He hopes to recreate his favorite pieces from his old museum, but will also concede to popular taste by including a chamber of horrors showcasing acts of violence from the past and present, including the apparent suicide of Burke, whose corpse went missing from the morgue.
+Wallace meets Jarrod who survived the fire, now in a wheelchair and unable to sculpt with his crippled hands.
+Jarrod asks Wallace to invest in his new wax museum, featuring statues made by his assistants, deaf mute Igor and alcoholic Leon Averill.
+He concedes to popular taste by including a chamber of horrors showcasing acts of violence, including Burke's apparent suicide.